 You can prevent dizziness and vomiting due to low blood sugar by eating meals at regular intervals and, if you’re diabetic, avoiding taking too much insulin.

 If you experience motion sickness, avoid boat trips and always sit in the front seat of a vehicle.
-You may also want to use a motion-sickness band or take motion-sickness medication if you know you will be taking a trip.
+You may also want to use a motion sickness wristband or take motion sickness medication if you know you will be taking a trip.